roll-w/CSL2-StationNaming/README.md

 - Automatically name your transport stations and stops.
 - Customizable naming rules.
-- Could generate names from the surrounding buildings or roads.
+- Generate names from surrounding buildings or roads.

 ## Settings